-A. The "Corrosion Resistance of Cast Iron Soil Pipe" by the Ductile Metals Association (formally the Cast Iron Soil Pipe Institute) states that: "Internal corrosion of cast iron soil pipe and fittings can be caused by strong acids or other reagents having an acidity of pH 4.3 or less if allowed to contact cast iron pipe for an extended period of time without sufficient dilution to raise the pH valve about 4.3.
+A. Yes, this condensation can be drained to the floor drain.
+The "Corrosion Resistance of Cast Iron Soil Pipe" by the Ductile Metals Association (formally the Cast Iron Soil Pipe Institute) states that: "Internal corrosion of cast iron soil pipe and fittings can be caused by strong acids or other reagents having an acidity of pH 4.3 or less if allowed to contact cast iron pipe for an extended period of time without sufficient dilution to raise the pH valve about 4.3.
 By avoiding low pH discharges, internal corrosion problems can be limited or eliminated, assuring the owner many years of service."

-Q. WHAT ABOUT THE PH VALUES OF CONDENSATE AND SODA POP?
+Q. HOW DO THE PH VALUES OF CONDENSATE AND CARBONATED COLA DRINK COMPARE?